dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 **Step 2: Execute METcalcpy Scripts**

-With logging configured in your YAML file, run your METcalcpy scripts as usual.
+With logging configured in the YAML file, run the METcalcpy scripts as usual.
-The logging system will automatically manage log files according to your specified settings.
+The logging system will automatically manage log files according to the user's specified settings.

 **Additional Notes**